 All student living accommodation is within this signature building, as are the common rooms, separate study areas, music practice areas and a medical facility.
-Some teachers, notably the Principals, one Assistant and a Matron are housed in two of the corners.
+Some teachers, notably the Principals, one Deputy and a Matron are housed in two of the corners.

-Student bedrooms are mainly double and en-suite.
+Student bedrooms are mainly twin and en-suite.

 The classrooms are fully equipped, flexible places allowing for a mixture of traditional learning, digital research, personal interaction and discussion.

 The College uses the Malthouse for dining, science, and art.

 The conversion of the Victorian Malthouse received unanimous backing from Canterbury City Council, especially with the reinstatement of some of its architectural features.

 Councillor Ian Thomas said “It’s a superb use of the site which will bring it back to life.“

 The architects have retained or restored many of the building’s original features, except that it will now be full of creative young people and contains drama workspaces and other teaching areas, as well as a 350-seat theatre of the highest quality.
 Drama at King’s is always of a very high quality, but this new development will provide the King’s community with even more opportunities to expand and excel.

 The Boat Club uses Westbere Lakes at Sturry, about two miles from the School.
 There is a boathouse for rowing, and another for sailing, shared with the local sailing club.